 Surgical errors are typically defined as preventable mistakes that occur during surgery.
 These errors can include: wrong-site surgery, performing the wrong procedure, leaving medical equipment inside patients, damaging other organs or tissues during the surgery, using improperly sterilized equipment or instruments, and many other issues.
 Surgical errors can occur for a variety of reasons, but commonly neglect, fatigue, poor communication or improper processes, and incompetence are involved.

 Anesthesia errors can come in many different forms, most of which would be considered negligence.
-They can include administering too much or not enough anesthesia, using the wrong type of anesthesia, failure to monitor patients or failure to prevent adverse drug interactions or allergic reactions.
+These errors can include administering too much or not enough anesthesia, using the wrong type of anesthesia, failure to monitor patients or failure to prevent adverse drug interactions or allergic reactions.

 Birth injuries are perhaps the most difficult medical malpractice cases to deal with.
-A significant injury to a newborn child or a delivering mother can be devasting for a family.
+A significant injury to a newborn child or a delivering mother can be devastating for a family.
 Birth injuries can include cerebral palsy, forceps or vacuum injury, brain hypoxia, shoulder dystocia, hemorrhage in either the baby or mother among many others.
 To learn more about your legal options after birth trauma, speak to a birth injury lawyer in Michigan.

 Medical errors often have tragic consequences.
-If you or a loved one were seriously injured as a result of medical malpractice, please call the Buchanan Firm today for a comprehensive review of your situations.
-We can’t prevent what happened, but we can help you move forward and hold the responsible parties accountable.
+If you or a loved one were seriously injured as a result of medical malpractice, please contact the Buchanan Firm today for a comprehensive review of your situations.
+We can’t prevent what happened, but a medical malpractice lawyer can help you move forward and hold the responsible parties accountable.